firmread/natureOFcode/readme.md

 ### donate
-please consider donating to help me to maintain this repo up to date in the future
+please consider donating to help me keep this repo updated in the future

 <div class="header">